If your device doesn't appear during the setup process, try these steps.

 - The speaker or display is plugged in and powered on.

-- You can tell that Google Home, Google Nest Mini (2nd gen), Google Home Mini (1st gen), or Google Home Max is powered on and in setup mode when the white LED lights are blinking.
-The LED light on the back of Google Home will also blink white.
+- You can tell that Google Home, Google Nest Mini (2nd gen), Google Home Mini (1st gen), Google Home Max, or Google Nest Audio is powered on and in setup mode when the white LED lights are blinking.

 - You are in the same room as the device.

 - If you're using an iOS device, turn on Bluetooth.

 - On the home screen, tap Settings Bluetooth.

 - Make sure the slider is On (toggled to the right and green).

 - Close Settings and return to the Google Home app .

 - If you're using an Android device, turn on Location services.

 - On your Android device, tap Settings .

 - Tap Security & Location Location Use location return to home screen.